 Data retention is a question of common sense and can be quite straight forward once you start laying the pieces down.
 No two retention policies will be exactly the same, but this can be an opportunity for you, to do what's best for your organisation and your customers.

-If you are still unsure about how the GDPR will affect you and your business, or you need start practical preparations, check out the IDM's full GDPR training portfolio.
-Ranging from an entry level basics course to an expert level professional qualification, there is something for everyone no matter which part of the preparation journey you are currently at.
+If you are still unsure about how the GDPR will affect you and your business, or you need start practical preparations, check out the IDM's Professional Certificate in GDPR.